ldbc/ldbc_finbench_driver/README.md

 Perform the performance test with `AUTOMATIC_TEST` mode.
 Here are some crucial configuration parameters that need adjustment when operating the driver:

-1. **estimate**: Quickly estimate the duration of each test in the phase (millisecond). if -1, the operation to complete the number of.
-(Default: 300000)
+1. **estimate**: Quickly estimate the duration of each test in the phase (millisecond). if -1, the operation to complete the number of warmup is finished (Default: 300000)
 2. **accurate**: The duration of each test in the precise tuning phase (millisecond). if -1, the operation to complete the number of operation_count is finished (Default: 7200000)
 3. **error_range**: Binary end condition, tolerance range (Default: 1E-5)